On shape optimization problems involving the fractional laplacian: Introduction

-We also emphasize that our method relies on more local arguments: indeed, the techniques used in \cite{LP} rely on the Fourier transform.
-Hence the arguments developed here might be generalized more easily to fractional operators with non-constant coefficients.
+Then $u$ is radially symmetric. \end{proposition} Looking closely at their proof, it seems that their arguments can be extended as such to the functionals

+although such $F$ and $G$ do not map $\dot H^{1/2}(\R^2)$ into $L^1(\R^2)$.
+This is likely to yield the radial symmetry of the minimizing domain for our shape functional $J$ (without {\it a priori} regularity assumption).
+See Remark \ref{rmk:rings} for further discussion.

 The plan of our paper is the following: Section \ref{sec:preliminaries} collects more or less standard results on the fractional laplacian, which will be used throughout the article.
 Special attention is paid to regularity properties of solutions of \eqref{EL}, that we deduce from regularity results for the Laplace equations in domains with cracks.
-Section \ref{sec:derivee-forme} is devoted to the proof of Theorem \ref{thm:derivee-forme}, and Section \ref{sec:hyp-mobiles} to the proof of Theorem \ref{thm:hyp-mobiles}.
+Section \ref{sec:derivee-forme} is devoted to the proof of Theorem \ref{prop:der-forme-qcq} and Corollary \ref{thm:derivee-forme}.
+Finally, Section \ref{sec:hyp-mobiles} contains the proof of Theorem \ref{thm:hyp-mobiles}.